Harlots (TV series)

-Harlots is a British-American period drama television series created by Alison Newman and Moira Buffini and inspired by The Covent Garden Ladies by British historian Hallie Rubenhold.
+Harlots is a period drama television series created by Alison Newman and Moira Buffini and inspired by The Covent Garden Ladies by British historian Hallie Rubenhold.
 The series focuses on Margaret Wells, who runs a brothel in 18th-century London and struggles to secure a better future for her daughters in an unpredictable environment.

 The series premiered on 27 March 2017 on ITV Encore in the United Kingdom, and on 29 March 2017 on Hulu in the United States.
 It was subsequently renewed for a second series that premiered on 11 July 2018 in the United States, and on 14 February 2019 in the UK via on-demand service StarzPlay, to which it moved after ITV Encore closed.
 On September 24, 2018, Harlots was renewed for a third season, which premiered in the United States on July 10, 2019, and in the UK the following day.
 On June 10, 2020, it was reported that Hulu had cancelled the series after three seasons.
 After this, the BBC acquired the UK rights to broadcast all three series, with the first two episodes of the first season aired on BBC Two on 5 August 2020.

 Plot

-In 1760s London, women's opportunities for economic advancement are either through marriage or sex work.
+In 1760s London, women's opportunities for economic advancement are either through marriage or prostitution.
 The city's brothels are run by canny and determined businesswomen, such as Margaret Wells and Lydia Quigley, but there is a new morality on the rise.
-Religious evangelists demand the closure of brothels, and police are happy to launch brutal raids.
+Religious evangelists demand the closure of brothels and the police are happy to launch brutal raids.

 The show revolves around Wells' determination to improve her life and the lives of those in her "family" by moving her brothel to Greek Street in Soho to serve a wealthier clientele in Georgian society.
 Her move to Greek Street puts her into direct conflict with a rival madame, Lydia Quigley, for whom she had previously worked.
 Quigley operates an elite brothel in Golden Square that serves rich, influential people.